NickSaulnier/chatui/README.md

 # Getting Started with Create React App

 This is a minimal ChatUI project.
-It's intended purpose is to make it easy to build a chatbot UI and customize its look and feel.
+Its intended purpose is to make it easy to build a chatbot UI and customize its look and feel.

 Example UI: